-Hello everyone, I'm Ilona, and I am delighted to contribute as a guest writer for Live Well.
-I run Yoga Stuff in Salisbury and am a qualified yoga teacher, sound healer and nutritional therapist.
-I love to chat about nutrition and encourage people to try something new to help enhance their wellbeing.
+Hello, everyone.
+I'm Ilona, delighted to contribute as a guest writer for Live Well.
+I run Yoga Stuff in Salisbury and am a qualified yoga teacher, sound healer, and nutritional therapist.
+I love to chat about nutrition and encourage people to try something new to enhance their well-being.
 In today's post, we look at ways to boost our health and immune system with supplements.

-As we head towards Summer and look at decluttering, cleaning and freshening our spaces, perhaps we could also consider doing the same for ourselves.
+As we approach Summer and consider decluttering, cleaning, and freshening our spaces, perhaps we should also consider doing the same for ourselves.

-Winter is a time for slowing down, restoring and resting.
-Now, as the leaves and blossom appear, we can look at the world of micro-nutrition to give us a boost so that we can flourish too.
+Winter is a time for slowing down, restoring, and resting.
+Now, as the leaves and blossoms appear, we can look to the world of micronutrition for a boost so that we can flourish, too.

 There are easy ways to support ourselves and ensure a good balance of vitamins, minerals and amino acids to help the body and mind work at their best.